matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 algorithm, unless otherwise specified.

-Note that no events rejected due to failure to auth against their auth chain should appear in the process, as they should not appear in state (and the algorithm only uses events in one of the state sets or their auth events).
+Note that no events rejected due to failure to auth against their auth chain should appear in the process, as they should not appear in state (the algorithm only uses events that appear in either the state sets or in the auth chain of the events in the state sets).

 This helps ensure that different servers' view of state is more likely to converge, since rejection state of an event may be different.
 This can happen if